ark-aces/aces-frontend/README.md

-# Ark Contract Execution Service (ACES) App
+# ACES Frontend Application

-The Ark Contract Execution Service (ACES) App allows users to create Ethereum contracts by sending a payment transaction using the [Ark Wallet](https://github.com/ArkEcosystem/ark-desktop).
+The Ark Contract Execution Service (ACES) App allows users to execute service contracts (such as Ethereum contracts) by sending a payment transaction using the [Ark Wallet](https://github.com/ArkEcosystem/ark-desktop).

+This respository is the frontend UI application for ACES nodes.

 ## Screenshots